gmcmacran/TypeOneTypeTwoSim/README.md

 -   The test did not achieve near .05 type I error across all alternative hypothesis.

-It is possible for a likelihood test to “fail” and still be good approximation to the exact test.
-If the exact test does not meet the conditions, the likelihood should not either.

 ## Negative Binomial

 As long as the target number of success is large or p is not near one,